III. B North - East Region

 Toward Isperih

-The next little town is Isperih, overnight accommodation is available in it.
-Very little information for it can be seen here: https://en.wikipedia.org/wiki/Isperih
+The next little town is Isperih, overnight accommodations are available in it.
+Some information on Isperih can be found: https://en.wikipedia.org/wiki/Isperih

 The town is named of Bulgarian Khan Asparuh: